Great first impressions

 Who is your ideal client?
-Nothing is worst than a client who doesn’t fit your needs—figure out whom you want to work with so you can speak to those prospects directly.
+Nothing is worse than a client who doesn’t fit your needs—figure out whom you want to work with so you can speak to those prospects directly.

 Make sure your social accounts are up to date with correct information so you don’t lose the lead.